-1. Roll the person onto the back on a hard surface, keeping the back in a straight line while firmly supporting the head and neck.
+- Roll the person onto their back on a hard surface, keeping the back in a straight line while firmly supporting the head and neck.
 Expose the person's chest.

-9. If the object is removed, but the person has no pulse, begin CPR with chest compressions.
-If no object is visible, begin CPR.
+- If the object is removed, but the person has no pulse, begin CPR with chest compressions.

 After removing the object that caused the choking, keep the person still and get medical help.
-Anyone who is choking should have a medical examination, because complications can arise not only from the choking, but also from the first aid measures that were taken.
+Anyone who is choking should have a medical examination.
+This is because the person can have complications not only from the choking, but also from the first aid measures that were taken.

 Do NOT try to grasp an object that is lodged in the person's throat.
 This may push it farther down the airway.
 If you can see the object in the mouth, it may be removed.

 Seek medical help right away if someone is found unconscious.

 In the days following a choking episode, contact a doctor right away if the person develops:

 - A cough that doesn't go away

 These could be signs that the object entered the lung instead of being expelled

 - Do not drink too much alcohol before or during eating.